dnlbowers/jobs-a-gooden/TESTING.md

 The lighthouse score also confirmed the poor contrast scores on the navbar items that are disabled when signed out.

 In general Mobile scores were lower in performance for two main reasons, cdn imports from bootstrap, jquery, and the already compressed (multiple times hero images).
-As a future development, I would be looking to reduce load time by replacing the few lines of jquery in my custom JS file with vanilla JS instead.
+As a future development, I would be firstly looking to reduce load time by replacing the few lines of jquery in my custom JS file with vanilla JS instead. and secondly I would change the hero image to be imported with CSS so the second hero image (default to display: none) didn't slow down the page load time.

 ## Job Openings
 ### Logged out: